Accessibility statement

 We know some parts of this website are not fully accessible:

-• Some PDF and Word documents are not fully accessible to screen reader software.
+- Some PDF and Word documents are not fully accessible to screen reader software.

-• Some pages and attachments may not be written in clear, plain English.
+- Some pages and attachments may not be written in clear, plain English.

-• Some pages have empty heading elements.
+- Some pages and PDFS have empty heading or title elements.

-• On some forms, session timeouts can cause data to be lost where the page button has not been activated within a certain timeframe.
+- On some forms, session timeouts can cause data to be lost where the page button has not been activated within a certain timeframe.

-• The garden waste and bulky waste forms contain unlabelled search fields within selectors, do not present error messages in the correct manner for screen reader users and do not have a logical tab order for keyboard-only users.
+- The garden waste and bulky waste forms contain unlabelled search fields within selectors, do not present error messages in the correct manner for screen reader users and do not have a logical tab order for keyboard-only users.

 Feedback and contact information